MauricioCafiero/CafChem/README.md

 ## CafChemEleon
 - finetune the [Chemeleon](https://github.com/JacksonBurns/chemeleon) foundation model.
 - save and load trained models and analyze data.
+## CafChemClassifiers
+- Create a classifier model using a variety of SciKitLearn models.
+- Load a CSV with quantitative data and create classes.
+- Tree-based models, Logistic Regression, Support Vector Machines, Ridge, MLP.
+- Analyze data with confusion matrices.
 ## CafChemHFClassifier
 - Create a classifier model using HuggingFace.
+- Analyze data with confusion matrices.
 - Load datasets, add tokens, train, push all to the HuggingFace hub.